Making a Big Life Change? Get Closure First - International Coaching Federation

 lisa cunningham headshot

-Lisa Cunningham
+Lisa Cunningham (USA)

-Lisa Cunningham is a freelance writer and social media consultant.
+Lisa Cunningham is director of marketing content and communications for ICF.
 She holds a master’s degree in professional writing with a focus on web content development from Chatham University and a bachelor’s degree in English writing and communication from the University of Pittsburgh.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.